WIPocket/FactorioFotograf/readme.md

 [![demo image](./demo.png)](https://randacek.dev/m/f/protab/)

-Minimalistic and easy to customize Factorio map generator for Linux in 228 lines of code.
+Minimalistic and easy to customize Factorio map generator in 109 lines of code.
 Generating requires almost no additional ram.
 If you can load the save, you can create a map from it.

 ## Examples